pluralsight/guides/in-review/software-engineering-best-practices/ionic-2-database-management-and-versioning/article.md

 ![description](https://raw.githubusercontent.com/pluralsight/guides/master/images/a1fa208c-2422-4905-946c-9f82f7a37d93.png)

-If so it means your DBProvider works as expected.
+If you see these things, it means your DBProvider works as expected.

 ### Creating and using basic query functions

-The next few parts are feature heavy, so most of this is too advanced for a beginner.
-However, it should work if you just copy-paste the code of the functions I'm going to show you.
-I'm still going to tell you what I'm doing in a comment on top of each function.
+The next few parts are feature-heavy, so most of this may be too advanced for a Ionic/Angular beginner.
+In case you feel like the material is too advanced, feel free to simply copy-paste the code of the functions I'm going to show you.
+For those who'd like to follow the process in-depth, I'll cover what I'm doing through comments above each function.

+#### Query functions
-First let's install `typings` package as global and add the lodash module as a dependency, then just use typing to install the lodash type definition:
+First let's install `typings` package as global and add the `lodash` module as a dependency, then just use typing to install the lodash type definition:

 ```sh
 npm i -g typings